Smatek1001/AI_DnD/Session_Logs/2025/06-Jun/2025-06-02_The_Blackwood_Heist.md

 * **Quests Completed:**
     * "[[Quests/Completed/Blackwood's_Baubles_Heist|Blackwood's Baubles Heist]]" (Primary objectives met: warded box contents and funds for Ratlings secured).
 * **New Plot Hooks / Quests Uncovered:**
-    * The nature and purpose of the "Occulus Array" (Clockwork Lenses) and "Resonance Core" (Sealed Lacquer Cylinder).
+    * The nature and purpose of the "Oculus Array" (Clockwork Lenses) and "Resonance Core" (Sealed Lacquer Cylinder).
     * The identity and agenda of "Magister Vayne."
     * The meaning of the "Therandran Protocol Addendum C."
     * The significance of the "Night of Whispers."